amaiya/quixotic/README.md

 ## What is Quixotic?
-> Quixotic is a Python library for low-code, simple-to-use quantum computing.
+> Quixotic is a Python library for simple-to-use, low-code quantum computing.

 ## Features
 - Easy-to-apply quantum algorithms to a number of combinatorial optimization problems using [Quantum Annealing](https://en.wikipedia.org/wiki/Quantum_annealing) and [QAOA](https://arxiv.org/abs/1411.4028).